codeseveneleven/siteconfiggitsync/README.md

 - renaming is not done with a git-move but with checking in a new file and removing the old one.
 The move operation did not work for me when developing this extension.
 This might be revisited later
 - this extension is marked beta because not all scenarios have been tested.
 This is a 'works' for me right now
-- The gitlab server must be reachable via http or https from the production server.
-The gitlab api implementation is using guzzlehttp, so a proxy configuration should be possible, but I have not looked into this yet.
+- The GitLab server must be reachable via http or https from the production server.
+The GitLab api implementation is using guzzlehttp, so a proxy configuration should be possible, but I have not looked into this yet.
 Help in this regard is welcome
 - it should be possible to add bitbucket support.
 This might be added at a later stage